ekohe/wulin_master/README.md

 #### Grid behaviors

-WulinMaster grid has a lot of events, like `onDataLoaded`, `onViewportChanged`, etc. (see `slick.grid.js` for details).
+WulinMaster grid has a lot of events such as `onDataLoaded`, `onViewportChanged`, etc. (see `slick.grid.js` for details).
 If you want to bind some event handlers, grid behavior gives you an easy and well-organized way.
 Let's look at an example:

-1.First, call the `#behavior` method in grid configuration file, we want to add an `show_total_price` behavior after grid data loaded.
+1.First, call the `#behavior` method in a grid configuration file.
+We want to add the `show_total_price` behavior after the grid data has loaded.

 ```ruby
 class OrderGrid < WulinMaster::Grid